rahulkumarsingh73690/acss-site/app/docs/guides/atomic-classes.md

 ### Computed values

-The config is a JS file, so you can rely on JavaScript to do the math:
+The config is a JS file, so you can rely on JavaScript to do some math:

 ```javascript
 var widthOfNav   = 200,